 Mr. Andrew J. Fitzgerald serves as a director of both the Company and the Bank.
 He has been a member of the Company's Board since April 2020 and joined the Bank's board of directors in January 2024.
 Since January 2018, Mr. Fitzgerald has served as the Chief Investment Officer and, since January 2022, the Managing General Partner of Otis Road Investments, L.P.
-This single-family office focuses on family wealth preservation, capital appreciation, and diversification, actively investing in the banking and financial services sectors and a variety of other industries, including the partnership's investments in the Company.
-From 2011 to 2017, Mr. Fitzgerald was a Managing Director at Hovde Group, an investment bank specializing in financial institutions.
-Throughout his career, Mr. Fitzgerald has served as a director of multiple bank holding companies and banks, including Southern Colorado Corporation from 2014 to 2018, Citizens Bank of Pagosa Springs from 2017 to 2018, and First Bancorp of Durango, Inc. from 2012 to 2014.
-He has been a director of Southern Wisconsin Bancshares Corporation and Farmers Savings Bank since 2013.
+This single-family office focuses on family wealth preservation, capital appreciation, and diversification, actively investing in the banking and financial services sectors and a variety of other industries.
+From 2011 to 2017, Mr. Fitzgerald was a Managing Director and Associate General Counsel at Hovde Group, an investment bank specializing in financial institutions.
 In addition to his banking and investment management work, Mr. Fitzgerald is co-founder of Trippers & Askers, a winery based in Santa Barbara, California.
-He also serves as the Chair of the Board of Trustees of Calm, a not-for-profit specializing in the prevention and treatment of childhood trauma throughout Santa Barbara County.
+Mr. Fitzgerald has been a director of Southern Wisconsin Bancshares Corporation and Farmers Savings Bank since 2013.
+He also serves as the Chair of the Board of Trustees of Calm, a not-for-profit specializing in the prevention and treatment of childhood trauma.